 We're looking at you, cheese, sour cream, chips and guacamole.
 They're all delicious and — except for the chips — deliver a little extra nutrition.
 But add too much and you're significantly upping your calorie count.

-Next time it's Taco Tuesday in your house, opt for lower-calorie, nutrient-dense accompaniments, like salsa or grilled veggies.
+Next time it's taco night in your house, opt for lower-calorie, nutrient-dense Mexican recipes, like salsa or grilled veggies.

 Ready to Lose Weight?

 Set yourself up for success with LIVESTRONG.com's Weight-Loss Kickstart program.